I hoed and trenched and weeded,

 When I am dead and gone.

-We are busy working to bring A.E.Housman's "I hoed and trenched and weeded" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring A.E.Housman's "I hoed and trenched and weeded" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I hoed and trenched and weeded" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.